DimiKog/proof-of-escape/guides/info-for-besu-faucet.md

 1. Make sure you’re connected to the **QBFT_Besu_EduNet** network in MetaMask.
 2. Copy your wallet address from MetaMask.
-3. Paste it into the faucet form field on the page or use the respective button to connect your wallet.
+3. Paste it into the faucet form field, or connect your wallet directly using the **Connect Wallet** button.
 4. Click **Request Funds**.

 You should see a confirmation message.
 Your wallet will soon receive a small amount of EDU-D.